-19. Create a feasibility paper for using shallow drill fluid columns for ice coring.
+18. Draft a feasibility paper outlining the potential for using shallow drill fluid columns for ice coring.

 IDP action: IDP discussed the practice of drilling with shallow drill fluid columns during the 8th International Ice Drill Symposium as well as at the 2019 IDP Technical Assistance Board Meeting.
 IDP's international colleagues note limited success in practice and have provided IDP with field data.
 There are limits to benefits of engineering analysis given the wide range of variables and unknowns with ice conditions.
 Actual field testing is a logical next step.
-IDP has also purchased off-the-shelf devices to record vibration downhole during drilling and is working to analyze some initial vibration data collected with the Eclipse Drill during the 2019-2020 Antarctic season.
-Such data could help inform drill design or modifications that may reduce the stress induced in the ice during cutting.